 Getting from A to B in Indianapolis is simple and fairly painless.
 Although the city has no subway rail system (trains do pass through Indianapolis, but they’re mostly geared towards interstate travel), the IndyGo is an affordable, user-friendly and super efficient bus system that services most of the city with both regular buses and rapid transit electric buses.
 Apart from buses, Indianapolis residents travel by foot, car, bikes, dockless electric scooters, taxis and ride-hailing services.
-It’s important for new arrivals to do the necessary research on public transportation options before arriving in the city in order to determine the most suitable choice for their location, mobility, and budget.
+It’s important for new arrivals and expats to do the necessary research on public transportation options before arriving in the city in order to determine the most suitable choice for their location, mobility, and budget.

 Public transport in Indianapolis